radiant-rstats/docs/model/app/logistic.md

 As an example of how to use data as input for prediction (e.g., predict the survival probabilities for 30 year old men and women in each of the passenger classes) you can use `titanic_pred`.
 Select `titanic` as the dataset for analysis and specify a model in _Model > Logistic regression (GLM)_ with `pclass`, `sex`, and `age` as explanatory variables.
 Choose `Data` from the `Prediction input` dropdown and select `titanic_pred` from the `Predict for profiles` dropdown to generate the predictions.
 Note that the variables in the datafile and in the model must be the same.

 To generate predicted values for all cases in, for example, the `titanic` dataset select `Data` from the `Prediction input` dropdown then select the `titanic` dataset.
-You can also create a dataset for input in a spreadsheet and then paste it into Radiant through the _Data > Manage_ tab.
+You can also create a dataset for input in _Data > Transform_ using `Expand grid` or in a spreadsheet and then paste it into Radiant through the _Data > Manage_ tab.
 You can also load csv data as input.
 For example, paste the following link `https://radiant-rstats.github.io/docs/examples/glm_pred.csv` file into Radiant through the _Data > Manage_ tab and try to generate the same predictions.
 Hint: Use `csv (url)` to load the data link above.

 Once the desired predictions have been generated they can be saved to a csv file by clicking the download button button on the top right of the screen.
 To add predictions to the dataset, click the `Store` button.

-### Example
+### Example 1: Titanic Survival

 As an example we will use a dataset that describes the survival status of individual passengers on the Titanic.
 The principal source for data about Titanic passengers is the Encyclopedia Titanic.
 One of the original sources is Eaton & Haas (1994) Titanic: Triumph and Tragedy, Patrick Stephens Ltd, which includes a passenger list created by many researchers and edited by Michael A. Findlay.
 Suppose we want to investigate which factors are most strongly associated with the chance of surviving the sinking of the Titanic.
 Lets focus on four variables in the database: